 There are two methods of deleting that risky data that sits on your equipment.

 This method totally destroys the storage items.
-In each case, the aim is to utterly destroy the piece of physical equipment, through grinding, crushing, or other methods.
+In each case, the aim is to utterly destroy the piece of physical equipment, through grinding, crushing, or other methods such as hard drive shredding.
 Prior to doing this though, one needs to ensure that all the data is erased.

 In addition to simply destroying the physical equipment therefore, it is vital to remove the data.
 Removing the data provides a level of compliance and regulatory security, to protect organisations from the possibility of data breaches.
 Powerful software is used to completely remove any trace of data, right down to the binary layer on hard drives.

 Where reformatting a hard drive will simply perform a pass that nominally “deletes” the data; data erasure overwrites everything right down to the lowest level, replacing it with a stream of zeroes, or other “pseudorandom” data.
 This should make any malicious data-recovery attempts next-to impossible.

 Whether you choose to simply destroy the physical item, or to erase the data before hand is up to you.
 Although experts will generally advise employing both methods for maximum data security protection.